atecup/atec2025_software_algorithm/VLM_Agent/readme.md

 4. If detection fails, control passes to **agent_VLM.py**
 5. VLM agent uses **prompt_yoloVLM.py** to formulate queries
 6. Queries are sent via **api_yoloVLM.py** to get navigation decisions
-7. Results are processed and actions are returned to the environment
+7. Results are processed, and actions are returned to the environment

 ## System Architecture